AdlanSADOU/Sample_simple2d/README.md

 If you are running this as a workspace in `Visual Studio Code` you can simply press `F5` to build and run.

 If you dont, you're on your own.

+---

+Great things are in the works!
+If you're interested in an `SFML` like but simpler and lighter 2D library make sure to `Watch` this repo and my fork of [simple2d](https://github.com/AdlanSADOU/simple2d).